bujojo16/obfuskey/Documentation/obfuskey.md

 Because of the recursiveness of the algorithm, knowing some of the characters in the passwords are not giving away original seedphrase words therefore giving yourself hints is not compromising the global security.

-Given you use more than one password, trying to break it using every possible character combination amounts to *very big* numbers of possibilities, each of them having to be compared to the blockahin.
+Given you use more than one password, trying to break it using every possible character combination amounts to *very big* numbers of possibilities, each of them having to be compared to the blockchain.

+Regarding password complexity, if you are using 3 passwords, the complexity doesn't even need to be high to protect your seedphrase efficiently and you could basically use any words.

 Given you are using a passphrase, trying to break it is meaningless.